TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/RoleDefinition/Index.rst

 configure a TYPO3 system properly and securely.

-Integrators know how to use the Install Tool, the meaning of configurations in "typo3conf/localconf.php"and the basic structure of files and directories used by TYPO3.
+Integrators know how to use the Install Tool, the meaning of configurations in "typo3conf/LocalConfiguration.php" and the basic structure of files and directories used by TYPO3.

 The installation of TYPO3 on a web server or the configuration of the server itself is not part of an integrator's duties (but of a system